Self-driving in South African National Parks

 Africa is renowned for its harsh midday light, so the optimum time to photograph anything is a few hours after dawn and a few hours before dusk.
 This light is beautifully warm and will bring out the best in any subject that you happen to come across.

-If you drive slowly (around 20 km/hour) with your windows open you will be guaranteed to see more.
-No point in keeping the windows closed and air conditioner pumping if you miss the chance to get some decent photos.
+If you drive slowly (around 20 km/hour) with your windows open, you will be guaranteed to see more.
+No point in keeping the windows closed and the air conditioner pumping if you miss the chance to get some decent photos.

 What you need to take in the car

 All your photography equipment.
 I know that is stating the obvious, but that means all the equipment you brought to the park with you.
 No point in leaving it in the camp only to miss a shot because you don’t have a lens or something.
 The most important bit of kit I use is the beanbag that can be rested on the car window frame, taken into a hide or used as a pillow.
-I tend to fill it with wild bird seed which I buy from a supermarket when I arrive in South Africa.
+I tend to fill it with wild bird seed, which I buy from a supermarket when I arrive in South Africa.
 When you leave, you can scatter the seeds around the camp for the wild birds.
+This allows me to flatten the beanbag for my flight home.

 If you use two cameras as I do, set one up for action and the other for portrait work.
 If you only have one camera with you, I urge you to get to know it as well as you can.
 This will allow you to change the settings quickly and effortlessly.